mtlynch/mtlynch.io/_posts/2018-02-12-why-i-quit-google.md

 # Working for myself

-I always envisioned myself starting my own software company at some point.
-I wasn't sure how to get there though.
-It seemed to involve pitching to venture capitalists, which I wasn't excited to do.
-And it seemed to involve constant ambitious bets for growth, which I also wasn't that interested in.
+I always liked the idea of starting my own software company at some point, but I didn't know how to do it.
+I didn't like the idea of pitching to venture capital firms.
+I really didn't like the thought of constantly being under pressure from my investors to constantly pump out new features to drive growth.

 In late 2016, I discovered Indie Hackers.
 It's a podcast and community for people who are interested in starting small software businesses, so they just... start them.
 No VCs or funding.
 Generally using savings or as a side project.

+# So what am I going to work on?

+When I tell people I left Google, they assume that because Google's so cushy, I *must* have some brilliant idea or I'd be an idiot to leave.
+But I'm an idiot with no plan.

+My rough plan is to try different projects for a few months each to see if any of them catch on.
+Here are some of my ideas:

+* Continue working on KetoHub (TODO: link) and see if I can make it profitable
+* I've been writing about Sia, a distributed storage network  for several years.
+I can build some business on top of that technology.
+* I can put more energy into blogging and look for ways to earn money from that

 # Prospects